 * * * * *

-4.1.6 At least 50% of non-idle operation during the manufacturer’s test shall include towing with a combined vehicle weight with a minimum of 70% GCWR within ±5%.
+4.1.6 At least 50% of non-idle operation during the manufacturer’s test shall include towing with a combined vehicle weight with a minimum of 70% GCWR.
 If a trailer is used to achieve this GCWR, then the trailer must comply with requirements of SAE J2807, Section 4.4.1, Table 1, however the frontal area of the trailer shall not exceed the manufacturer-specified maximum frontal area for towing.
 For trailers which exceed 24,000 lbs.
-(10,886 kg), the minimum trailer frontal area is 75 ft2 (6.97 m2), however the frontal area of the trailer shall not exceed the manufacturer-specified maximum frontal area for towing.
+(10,886 kg), the minimum trailer frontal area is 75 ft2 (6.97 m2) but must not exceed the manufacturer-specified maximum frontal area for towing.

-If based on good engineering judgement the manufacturer chooses to use a trailer not meeting the SAE J2807 specifications, then CARB may review specifications of the alternate trailer as part of the test plan approval process and determine if it may be used for testing.
-The manufacturer will have to provide supporting documentation for the alternate trailer.
+If based on good engineering judgement the manufacturer chooses to use a trailer not meeting the SAE J2807 specifications, the manufacturer must provide an explanation for why it is using the trailer it selected in addition to the specifications of the alternate trailer as part of the test plan approval process in Part I, section I.4.3.
+As part of their review and approval of the test plan per Part I, section I.4.3.3, the Executive Officer shall review and approve the trailer for testing upon confirming the manufacturer’s explanation and submitted documentation demonstrate the selected trailer is representative of common usage for the vehicle being tested and that a trailer meeting SAE J2807 specifications is not representative of common usage or is otherwise infeasible to use for testing.

 * * * * *

 4.1.9 Valid tests.
-Retesting must be conducted if a test is determined to be invalid.
-A valid test is determined by meeting all of the following conditions:
+If all the valid test conditions in I.4.1.9 are not met, the test is invalid, and retesting must be conducted.

-4.1.2.1 Test start: emissions sampling (NMHC, CO, NOx, PM and CO2), exhaust flowrate parameters, and sampling of relevant OBD parameters, and ambient temperature and humidity shall commence prior to starting the engine.
+4.1.9.1 Test start: emissions sampling (NMHC, CO, NOx, PM and CO2), exhaust flowrate parameters, and sampling of relevant OBD parameters, and ambient temperature and humidity shall commence prior to starting the engine.
 The coolant temperature shall not exceed 86o F (30o C) at the beginning of the test.
 If the ambient temperature and the coolant temperature exceeds 86o F (30o C) at the start of the test, the test is void and testing shall be rescheduled.
-If a manufacturer believes that conditions may be infeasible to meet the cold start requirements (for example, due to ambient temperatures that are too high), the manufacturer may request approval from the Executive Officer to begin the test sampling period without a cold start as part of the test plan approval process.
+If a manufacturer believes that conditions may be infeasible to meet the cold start requirements (for example, due to ambient temperatures that are too high), the manufacturer may request approval from the Executive Officer to begin the test sampling period without a cold start as part of the test plan approval process described in Part I, section I.4.3.

-4.1.2.2 This step applies to diesel vehicles: Each bin will be required to have a minimum of 2,400 valid windows.
+4.1.9.2 This step applies to diesel vehicles: Each bin will be required to have a minimum of 2,400 valid windows.
 If the 2,400 valid windows in any bin is not achieved, continue with additional testing and if needed testing on additional days to achieve the minimum window requirements for each bin.
 If testing fulfills the valid window requirements for the low load and the medium/high load bins but does not fulfill the valid window requirements of the idle bin, then the manufacturer may idle the vehicle at the end of the test sampling period for a minimum of forty minutes and a maximum of sixty minutes to satisfy the valid window requirement of the idle bin.